 With his broad background and extensive computer security specialist experience, Dr. Cole can provide value to your team from the get‐go.
 Oftentimes, expert witnesses have to be brought up to speed and explained the process and patents.
 This is not the case with Dr. Cole.
-He understands the process and has obtained several patents of his own as an inventor.
+He is a security expert witness who understands the process and has obtained several patents of his own as an inventor.

 Topics of intellectual property cases include security technology patent infringement, invalidity, and damages, as well as apportionment.